 However, you could also use 70% alcohol, but it won’t be as effective as IPA (99%).

-After you did all of this, you can apply the new thermal paste and install CPU cooler back on his spot.
+After you did all of this, you can apply the new thermal paste and install the CPU cooler back on its spot.

 Cleaning case from outside